Syltaris/gowild-website/README.md

  </ol>
 </p>
  The mobile webpage is a seperate entity and has its own seperate content that needs to be updated seperately. <br>
- Starting from the `dash.html` homepage, it has :
+ Starting from the `dash.html` homepage, it has:
 <p>
  <ol>
   <li>GongZi.XiaoBai</li>